Coming May 19—Webinar with Dr. Nell K. Duke

 A 2021 HELP Distinguished Scholar, Dr. Nell K. Duke is a professor in literacy, language, and culture in the School of Education and also in the combined program in education and psychology at the University of Michigan.
 Her work focuses on early literacy development, particularly among children living in economic poverty.
 She has served as Co-Principal Investigator of projects funded by the Institute of Education Sciences, the National Science Foundation, the Spencer Foundation, the George Lucas Educational Foundation, and other organizations.
 In 2018 Duke received the International Literacy Association’s William S. Gray Citation of Merit for outstanding contributions to research, theory, practice, and policy.

 High-quality Tier I literacy instruction is crucial to well-functioning literacy education.
 We cannot fully compensate for poor-quality Tier I instruction through Tier II and Tier III intervention.
-In this presentation, Duke will identify some markers of high-quality Tier I literacy instruction, discuss some common missteps, and include examples of how education stakeholders beyond classroom teachers can also positively impact the quality of literacy instruction in Tier I.
+In this presentation, Duke will identify some markers of high-quality Tier I literacy instruction, discuss some common missteps, and include examples of how education stakeholders beyond classroom teachers can help to positively impact the quality of literacy instruction in Tier I.

 Copyright © 2020 Higher Education Literacy Partnership of MN - All Rights Reserved.